 This means that in order to hold the defendant legally liable for damages, the claimant must prove that the defendant owed them a duty that they violated, and that this breach resulted in the claimant’s injuries and losses.

 Under Ohio Revised Code § 2315.33, a claimant may secure financial recovery even if they are 50 percent responsible for their own damages, but their compensation will be reduced accordingly.
-An attorney in Cincinnati will explain the possible impact of the state’s fault laws on a catastrophic injury case and work hard to diminish claims of fault made by the defense.
+A knowledgeable attorney in Cincinnati will explain the possible impact of the state’s fault laws on a debilitating injury case and work hard to diminish claims of fault made by the defense.

 Under Oh.
 Rev. Code § 2305.10, negligent catastrophic injury lawsuits must be brought within two years after the incident date.
 Failure to bring a lawsuit within this time could bar financial recovery.